Land o' Lakes, Wisconsin

 Land o' Lakes is a town in Vilas County, Wisconsin, United States.
-The population was 861 at the 2010 census.
+The population was 861 according to the 2010 census.
 The unincorporated community of Land o' Lakes is located in the town.

 History

 On January 4, 1907, the Town of State Line was created.
 On April 28, 1948, the name of the town was changed to the Town of Land o' Lakes.

 Geography

 The Town of Land o' Lakes is located in north-central Vilas County along the border with the Upper Peninsula of Michigan.
 The headwaters of a branch of the Ontonagon River is located in the town at the Cisco Chain of lakes, and the upper part of the Wisconsin River flows through the town, with the headwaters being located just to the east at Lac Vieux Desert.
 According to the United States Census Bureau, the town has a total area of 95.3 square miles (246.9 km2) of which 83.1 square miles (215.2 km2) is land and 12.2 square miles (31.7 km2) (12.83%) is water.
 The town is very long and narrow, with the town center, government offices, and most services located in the unincorporated community of Land o' Lakes at the far eastern end of the town.